xxv/rfid_front_door/README.md

 style, compactness, and better control over a quick hack, so there are many details here that can be omitted if desired.

-RFIDs
+RFIDs / NFC Tags
 -----

-The system was designed to work with 13.56MHz IEC 14443 Mifare Classic and other similar RFID tags, but one could use another reader or tag type if desired.
+The system was designed to work with 13.56MHz IEC 14443 Mifare Classic and other similar NFC tags, but one could use another reader or tag type if desired.

 Up to 50 tags can be stored on an atmega168 chip or 100 for a mega328 (check the printing on the main chip on your Arduino board).

+Just a word on terminology: "RFID" and "NFC tag" are interchangeable for this use case, much in the same way that "smartphone" and "Android device" are often interchangeable.
+However one can have smartphones that aren't Android devices and also Android devices (such as a Google TV or smart watch) which aren't smartphones.
+I use "RFID" here to refer to the use of an NFC tag for its public ID number.

 Groups
 ------